 This is my first time going to the Symphony.
 What can I expect?

 There can be stuffiness associated with classical symphonic music, but we would like you to remember that first and foremost the composers were musicians and were not always thought of as reputable.
 Due to his reputation, J.S.
 Bach had to sign a contract agreeing to ” avoid all unseemly society and suspicious company ” before they let him become the town organist in Mulhausen, Germany.
 (He then married a cousin, but that is another story.)
 Richard Wagner was so good at skipping school that when he was sixteen the school sent a note to his parents informing them that their son had not shown up for six months.
 Were they surprised!
 Later, when he went to the university, he gambled, dueled, drank, chased women and had to drop out.
 Beethoven was once thrown in jail as a vagabond because he was so unkempt the local policeman did not recognize him even though he was famous throughout Europe.
 Frenchman Hector Berlioz took so much… well, you get the idea.

 When should I arrive?

 The lobby opens one hour before the concert and the doors to the theater open 30 minutes before the concert.
-Come early: there are refreshments available in the lobby, including wine, soda, and cookies for purchase if you are the State Theatre.
 There are also people to watch.
 We recommend getting to your seats early so you can read the program notes!